chipster/chipster-openshift/k3s/README.md

 ### Tool development

-The page [Tool script development](tool-script-dev.md) provides instructions for changin and and adding new tools to your Chipster server.
+The page [Tool script development](tool-script-dev.md) provides instructions for changing and and adding new tools to your Chipster server.

 ### Container images